 Are you interested to know how to turn your car into cash?
 Well these loans, known as Car Title Loans, are perfect for those individuals whose credit score is less-than-perfect and consequently can’t get approved for a loan from the bank.
 You used your car as collateral for these secured loans so you can borrow money despite a poor credit score.

-It is a relatively new financing method that is usually process through lenders that specialize in it.
+It is a relatively new financing method – Turn Your Car into Cash – that is usually processed through lenders that specialize in it.
 The whole process is very quick and simple compared to the long and arduous process that takes place with the bank.
 The amount that you can get on a loan depends completely on the current market value of your vehicle.

 Lenders who offer these kinds of secured loans on vehicles, usually require a few things before approving you.
 Typically, the requirements include:

 Year of your car: The limitations on the age of your car change depending on the lender and the state you are applying in.
 It usually varies between five and ten years of age.
 However, there are exceptions made for valuable cars like classics and antiques, since they have more equity because of their age.